prestonharberts/fedora-40-configuration/docs/easy-effects.md

 Add them through the top menu of Easy Effects.

-When finished adding the presets, change the Maximizer output to 20.0 dB for the hifi preset.
+When finished adding the presets, load `hifi` and change the Output of Equalizer to 20.0 dB.
+Save as `hifi-louder`.